The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Certified drinking water laboratories specialize in water science.
 Recommended by the EPA, they use only the latest in proven technology and undergo rigorous annual inspections.
 Instead of just a number, you get a full report that helps you interpret what contaminant values mean.
 When accuracy matters, they’re the sound choice.

-These are the three most important factors to consider when choosing a water test kit.
+These are the three most important factors to consider:

 1. Your Water Source